buudii-svg/MoviesAPI/README.md

-Movie API
+# Movie API
 The Movie API is a RESTful web service that allows users to manage and retrieve information about movies and genres.
 This API is built using ASP.NET Core and Entity Framework Core, providing a robust and extensible platform for movie-related operations.

-Features
+# Features
 Movie Management: Create, read, update, and delete movies.
 Genre Management: Create, read, update, and delete genres.
 Filtering: Get movies by genre.
 Swagger Documentation: Interactive API documentation using Swagger.
 JWT Authentication: Secure endpoints using JWT Bearer authentication.
-Database Integration: Store movie and genre data in a SQL Server database.
+Database Integration: Store movie and genre data in an SQL Server database.
 Data Validation: Implement data validation using DataAnnotations.
 Cross-Origin Resource Sharing (CORS): Allow requests from any origin.
 Getting Started